-A New View Film Series will journey outside everyday life to explore new world views through the screening of four films and seeks to promote appreciation and foster respect for differences through the lenses of interfaith understanding, diversity, civil discourse, and social justice.
-This year, we focus on the question, “what does faith mean”?
-Each film will invite conversation on different responses to this big question.
+A New View Film Series will journey outside everyday life to explore new world views through the screening of four films and seeks to promote appreciation and foster respect for differences through the lenses of interfaith understanding and appreciation for diversity, social justice, and belonging.

 7:00-9:00 PM, Free admission

 Each screening will be followed by a discussion with the audience

 The makers of both fiction and nonfiction films often describe their narratives as journeys in which a character’s outward movements also signify an inner voyage.
 That’s especially true of Monk with a Camera, an engrossing documentary about a privileged young American who leaves fashion photography to become a Buddhist monk in India, then returns to photography to provide some crucial help to his monastery while balancing monastic and public life.
 (Roger Ebert)

 Rebound follows two women from starkly different circumstances as they rebound from incarceration and seek refuge and opportunity in academia.
 Struggling to recognize their worth and still reeling from years of trauma, these aspiring scholars navigate personal and financial insecurity, motherhood, and their own healing (finding) acceptance, sisterhood and hope for a new life.
 (Gooddocs) A post-film discussion will feature local experts involved in a project working with incarcerated women with children.